metnias/metnias.github.io/_posts_backed/2023-03-11-queue-and-stack.md

 If you had ever tried problem solving, you'd know they are important.

 At very least, Queue for BFS.
+I've once used Stack with struct for implementing undo function too.

 # Stack